 The programme has benefited from the high levels of engagement and energy shown by Working Group members.

 MHHE has been supported in this first phase by the following funders.

 The first objective of the programme was to develop and agree a vision and framework to encourage university leaders to adopt a whole institution approach to improving mental health.
 This component of the work has been led by the UUK Policy group.

-Student Minds worked with the National Union of Students and UUK to organise two Student Voice fora, where students shared their living experience of mental health at university and the support they need to thrive.
+Student Minds worked with the National Union of Students and UUK to organise two Student Voice fora, where students shared their lived experience of mental health at university and the support they need to thrive.
 The full report is available on Student Minds website (4 September 2017).